This Deficiency Can Be Deadly

 Who is at Risk?

 Because B12 is only available in animal products, vegans and people who eat very little animal proteins are one of the higher risk populations for deficiency.
-People with inadequate levels of stomach acid, digestive issues, or who have had gastric or intestinal surgery are also higher risk for deficiencies.
-People who have genetic mutations which limit their bodies ability to convert B12 to the active form can be deficient, as well as those with autoimmune conditions like pernicious anemia.
+People with inadequate levels of stomach acid (or take acid reducers regularly), digestive issues, persons who have had gastric or intestinal surgery, or who are taking Metformin are also higher risk for deficiencies.
+People who have genetic mutations which limit their bodies ability to convert B12 to the active form (methylation defects), as well as those with autoimmune conditions like pernicious anemia.

 The Form of B12 Matters.